Draw a garden archway in coloured pencil

 The flowers are my version of what is shown in the original photo.
 Watch the lines of brickwork they can easily go adrift.

-In my examples ( below) you will see that I have simplified the yellow flower bush to the left of the arch and as the flowers are in the foreground and need to be detailed, have outlined the blooms carefully with a dark green pencil to define the edges.
+I've simplified the yellow flower bush to the left of the arch.
+Since the flowers are in the foreground and need more detail, I've carefully outlined the blooms with a dark green pencil to define the edges.
+This really makes the flowers pop!

 Garden arch final version 1Garden Arch version 1